For updates and new chapters, subscribe below.

 “Drop your pencils.
 Bring your exam books up.”
 When no one moved, the professor added, “Now, please.”

 She was relieved to hear those words.
 Her over-amped brain had had enough of focused attention.
-It was already taking her back to the couch where she had finally gotten to talk to the guy at the party who was charming, conflicted, and not quite like the other frat boys she had met.
+It was already taking her back to the couch and the guy who was charming, conflicted, and not quite like the other frat boys she had met.